Create and Run Your First Project

 Observe results in a browser of your choice.
 To do that, hover your mouse pointer over the view code, and then select the desired browser from the pop-up menu of the supported browsers:

 The result displays in the selected browser:

 In the real-life applications, using databases is required.
 In this case it is important that one of the supported database servers should be installed, the daemon should be running and accessible to your machine.

 Make sure that the required databases are available.
 First, launch your preferred database server.

 For example, in the Windows environment, you can launch the MySQL daemon from the command line,

 Note that if you choose sqlite3, no additional actions are required.

-In the Rails Application Settings dialog box, you have to select the check box Preconfigure for selected database, and choose the desired database.
+In the Create new project dialog box, you have to select the check box Preconfigure for selected database, and choose the desired database.

 When your Rails application is created, you have to run Rake task db:create:all.
 Thus, a database required by your Rails application, as it is described in the database.yml file, will be created.

 After updating the model structure of your application, run Rake task db:migrate.